rooroogjoob/cis700_hw2/README.md

 Now, you are instructed to hit 'enter' (much like the title screen of a video game).
 You will then be asked to say something positive before you start your day.
 This is in line with the general theme of the game such as self-care, self-love, positive thoughts, and general self-forgiveness in tough times.

 The user then inputs something nice like "friends are good" or "I am happy" and the game will let you wake up and properly begin.
-If the user inputs something mean or bad the game will end, similar to the notino of "if you have a bad attitude you've lost to begin with".
+If the user inputs something mean or bad the game will end, similar to the notion of "if you have a bad attitude you've lost to begin with".
 But if your statement is pretty neutral or ambiguous, the game reluctantly lets you continue.